 NOAA Fisheries listed the southern California steelhead, Oncorhynchus mykiss, as endangered in 1997 (NMFS 1997) under the Endangered Species Act (ESA, 16 U.S.C. § 1531 et. seq.) of 1973, as amended.
 Steelhead were organized into stocks (i.e., groups) of evolutionary significant units (ESU) that were considered to be substantially reproductively isolated from other steelhead stocks and were an important part of the evolutionary legacy of the species.
 The southern California steelhead ESU included, at that time, steelhead populations from the Santa Maria River in San Luis Obispo County south to Malibu Creek in Los Angeles County.
 The ESU was later extended to the US/Mexican border in San Diego County during 2002 (NMFS 2003b).
-In a later delineating approach, NOAA Fisheries recognized the anadromous life history form of O. mykiss as a distinct population segment (DPS) as described under the ESA (NMFS) 2005).
+In a later delineating approach, NOAA Fisheries categorized the anadromous life history form of O. mykiss as a distinct population segment (DPS) as described under the ESA (NMFS 2005).
 The DPS policy differs from the ESU by delineating a group of organisms by "marked separation" rather than "substantial reproductive isolation" as originally listed.
 In the case of O. mykiss of the southern California steelhead ESU, this marked separation between the two life history forms was considered valid because of physical, physiological, ecological, and behavioral factors related to its anadromous life history characteristics.
 Both resident and anadromous O. mykiss, where the two forms cooccur and are not reproductively isolated, are still part of the ESU; however, the anadromous O. mykiss (i.e., steelhead) are now part of a smaller subset identified as the southern California steelhead DPS.
+Anadromous O. mykiss in the southern California DPS exhibit a winter run life history pattern during their spawning migrations; see life history discussion below.

 Rainbow trout (O. mykiss) can be generally organized into four large groupings (Behnke 1992; Scott and Crossman 1973): 1) coastal rainbow trout that extend from northern Baja California to northern Alaska near the Kuskokwim River and also the Kamchatkan Peninsula of northeastern Asia, 2) redband trout of the inland Columbia and Frazer River basins, 3) redband trout of the central valley of California, and 4) trout of the Gulf of California drainages.
 The taxonomic group of coastal rainbow trout, O. m. irideus, exhibit two life history forms; anadromous and resident.
 The common name for the anadromous life history form is termed steelhead trout and the resident form is generally termed rainbow trout.
 Throughout the range of coastal rainbow trout, there is a widespread occurrence of the anadromous life history form (Behnke 1992).
 There are two general life history patterns exhibited by adult anadromous steelhead when they return from the ocean to spawn in fresh water.
 The patterns are grouped by either summer or winter spawning runs.
 There are many exceptions to this pattern, but this general characterization has been used to group steelhead runs by the season in which the peak spawning occurs as they return from the ocean (Busby et al. 1996).
 Summer steelhead are generally found in river systems that drain from farther inland, such as the Columbia River basin.
-Winter steelhead runs are typically found in the coastal systems where the river systems are not as large.
-The winter steelhead life history pattern is the most abundant anadromous life history within the natural range of the species (Busby et al. 1996).
+Winter steelhead runs are typically found in the coastal systems where river systems are smaller.
+The winter run pattern is the most abundant anadromous life history within the natural range of the species (Busby et al. 1996).

-Monitoring and Research of the Diversion and Fish Passage Facility
+Monitoring and Research of the Robles Diversion and Fish Passage Facility